Pterostylis grandiflora

-Pterostylis grandiflora, commonly known as the cobra greenhood or superb greenhood, is a species of orchid endemic to south-eastern Australia.
+Pterostylis grandiflora, commonly known as cobra greenhood or superb greenhood, is a species of orchid endemic to south-eastern Australia.
 As with similar orchids, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves but the flowering plants lack a rosette and have a single flower with leaves on the flowering spike.
 This greenhood has a green and white, striped flower with deep red-brown markings especially on its "galea", and a sharply pointed dorsal sepal.

 Description

 Pterostylis grandiflora is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of four to nine egg-shaped leaves.
 Each leaf is 4–20 mm long and 3–10 mm wide.
 Flowering plants have a single flower 27–35 mm long and 17–23 mm wide borne on a spike 150–150 mm high with four to nine stem leaves wrapped around it.
 The flowers are white with green and deep red-brown stripes and markings.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward with a thread-like tip 3–5 mm long.
 The lateral sepals are erect and held closely against the galea and there is a broad, flat, platform-like protruding sinus between their bases.
 The labellum is 17–20 mm long, about 3 mm wide and reddish-brown and protrudes above the sinus.
 Flowering occurs from May to August.